kblin/bioinf-helperlibs/README.md

 If I find that I want to reuse a bit of code in multiple projects, the code usually ends up in this helper library

-**Note**: Version 0.1.12 is the last version to support Python 2.7, due to our dependencies dropping support for Python 2.
+**Note**: Version 0.1.12 was the last version to support Python 2.7, due to our dependencies dropping support for Python 2.

 Quickstart